The NHS Five Year Forward View says that by 2018, all inpatient units should be smoke free. This provides an opportunity to:

 - Mapping and quality review of existing services for the presence of reasonable adjustments so those living with SMI can benefit equally.

 - Primary care and community services need to ensure ongoing support and interventions are continued once individuals are discharged, to further build on the impact of inpatient efforts.

 Tools to help you

-- Positive Cardiometabolic Health Resource.
-National Audit of Schizophrenia: a clinical resource aiming to support the implementation of the physical health CQUIN to improve the physical health monitoring of people living with SMI.
+National Audit of Schizophrenia.
+A clinical resource aiming to support the implementation of the physical health Commissioning for Quality and Innovation (CQUIN) to improve the physical health monitoring of people living with SMI.

 There are a range of pharmacotherapies and behavioural interventions that are effective in supporting the management of nicotine addiction.

 NICE has identified these in successive guidance, most notably PH10, PH28, PH45 and PH48.
 These, and other commonly delivered interventions, are described and the evidence for them is rated in the NCSCT local stop smoking service and delivery guidance 2014.